crysalead-js/dom-layer/README.md

 * Delegated event system (via `events`)
 * Supports DOM level 0 event (via `props`)
 * Supports SVG, MathML as well as [Custom Elements & type extension](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/)
-* Animated transitions supported through `"created"` & `"destroy"` callbacks
+* Animated transitions facilities through `"created"` & `"destroy"` callbacks
 * Allows to create his own virtual nodes
 * Server side rendering facilities

 ### The different type of virtual node

 Out of the box, only the `Tag` and `Text` node are available for representing DOM elements.
 It should be enough for most abstractions.
 However it still possible to build your own ones.
 For example you can create your own virutal nodes like `Comment` or `Doctype` for some particular reason or some `ShadowTag` to play with [Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM).
 Since all virtual nodes embed their rendering & patching strategy, all options are possible.
-For example you can image a `StaticHtml` node which render some static HTML and just bail out on patching.

 #### Example